-The Skills and Training Plan represents fundamental change to how we prepare British Columbians for the jobs of tomorrow.
+The Skills and Training Plan we have implemented over the past year represents fundamental change to how we prepare British Columbians for the jobs of tomorrow.
 It is the result of engagement with industry, employers and post-secondary institutions.
 Our plan for a more effective skills and training system in British Columbia is built on four key areas of action: